mysteriumnetwork/node/README.md

 Cross-platform software to run a node in Mysterium Network.
 It contains Mysterium server (node), client API (tequila API) and client-cli (console client) for Mysterium Network.

-Currently node supports OpenVPN as its underlying VPN transport.
+Currently node supports WireGuard as its underlying VPN transport.

 ## Getting Started